MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-policies.md

 For standard PlayFab events, select a **Namespace** and **Event Name** from the drop-downs to indicate what sort of event you wish to configure (standard events are under the `com.playfab` namespace).

-Then choose the type of entity which will be subscribing to the desired event in the **Target Entity** dropdown.
+Then choose the type of entity which will be subscribing to the desired event in the **Target Entity** drop-down.
 Check the appropriate boxes under **SUBSCRIBE** to control who is allowed to receive these events.

 > [!NOTE]
 > For now, ignore the check boxes under **PUBLISH** as they currently have no effect.

 For custom events, the process is largely the same.
 The big difference is that you need to select **Custom** for the namespace, type in the full namespace (beginning with `com.playfab.events`), and the name of the event into the text boxes which appear.

 ![Screen shot of the new custom PubSub policy configuration page](images/new-custom-policy.png)